HAHST AZ SÖN

 THE NEWSOUND RECORDS COPY

 In August 1975, Newsound Records, pressed the 2 LP set on matrix 909-1A / 909-1B / 909-1C / 909-1D, simply titled SWEET APPLE TRAX.
 The masters were cut on August 12, 1975.
-The first pressing had an insert cover, but the record is better known for its second pressing, distributed in a deluxe fold-open color cover.
+The first pressing came with an insert cover, but the record is better known for its second pressing, wich came with a deluxe fold-open color cover.
 This master was repressed on Image disc on 2 picture LP's, titled SWEET APPLE TRAX VOL. I and SWEET APPLE TRAX VOL. II, limited edition of 1000 copies.

 INTEREST.
 The deluxe version of this copy of the TAKRL record is a nice collectible item (**), and of course the picture discs have a particular value for the collectors of this kind of records (***).